mehdishamaa/Virtual-Machine-Project/README.md

 # Steps to run program:

+1) Firstly, download the complete ZIP file at the top of the screen to a directory on your computer.

-1) Firstly, use `cd` to navigate to the directory containing the machine.
+2) Secondly, open your Terminal app and use `cd` followed by the folder path to navigate to the directory containing the unzipped files.

-2) Next, run the following command:
+3) Next, run the following command inside the Terminal app:

 `vagrant up`

-This will set up both our app and db machines.
+This will set up both our app and db machines automatically.
+Please wait as this may take up to 10 minutes depending on your machine.

-3) Next, run the following command:
+4) When both virtual machines have been set up, run the following command:

 `vagrant provision`

 This will provision our machines with the dependencies we need.
+Please be patient as this step may also take a few minutes.

-4) To test our machines are working, attempt to visit the following websites:
+5) When we see a message  saying ``Your machine is listening on port 3000``, the machine should have been fully provisioned and the web server should be up and running.
+To test our machines are working, attempt to visit the following websites:

 `development.local`
 `development.local/posts`